pine-vm/pine/explore/2021-07-20-functional-design-and-user-interfaces-for-inspection/2021-07-20-functional-design-and-user-interfaces-for-inspection.md

 > We did not yet find a good reason to keep a dedicated type for events mid-term.
 Short term, the limitations in tools were reasons to have an event/'msg' type.

 The example above shows how to map a scenario with 'Msg' type to a more general representation of an app history in functional programming.
-A concrete tool can omit the `EntryModuleName.update` part as implicit if it is the same for all events (as would be the case in a standard frontend Elm app)
+A concrete tool can omit the `EntryModuleName.update` part as implicit if it is the same for all events (as would be the case in a Elm 0.19 `Browser` app)